Case Study #4

 Script drafting

 Wrote full scripts for the influencer videos, calibrated to each creator's natural speaking style.
-For the brand ad, developed the creative concept and narrative in collaboration with the outside production agency.
+For the product ad, developed the creative concept and narrative in collaboration with the outside production agency.

 Review and revision